elena5875/projectschool/README.md

 ##     Content

 #### The content of the Index.Html and Style.css was patterned from the Love Running Project of the Code Institute.
+        The link for this is https://code-institute-org.github.io/love-running-2.0/index.html
 ####    Some content were also copied from the website W3School.com
 ####    The fonts were taken from fonts.google.com

-#### To make my forms responsive I used the site <https://formdump.codeinstitute.net/> to be able to create a mock up submission
+    To make my forms responsive I used the site <https://formdump.codeinstitute.net/> to be able to create a mock up submission

 ##     Media